zmartzone/lua-resty-openidc/README.md

              -- Optional : add decorator for HTTP request that is -- applied when lua-resty-openidc talks to the OpenID Connect -- provider directly.
-Can be used to provide extra HTPP headers -- or add other similar behavior.
+Can be used to provide extra HTTP headers -- or add other similar behavior.
              -- http_request_decorator = function(req)
              --   local h = req.headers or {}